TRS maintains lead in tight race

 The Congress party fielded Palvai Sravanthi Reddy, daughter of former MP Palvai Goverdhan Reddy.

-In 2018, Rajagopal Reddy had won Munugodu seat on Congress ticket, defeating his nearest rival Prabhakar Reddy of TRS by 23,552 votes.
+In 2018, Rajagopal Reddy had won Munugode seat on Congress ticket, defeating his nearest rival Prabhakar Reddy of TRS by 23,552 votes.

 Rajagopal Reddy had polled 99,239 votes while Prabhakar Reddy secured 61,687 votes.
 G. Manohar Reddy of BJP had bagged 12,725 votes.